arontaupe/thesis/logseq/pages/defense.md

 	- Go online, test out
 - ---
 - Discussion Elements
+	- **Temporary Autonomous Zone** (Hakim Bey, Peter Lamborn Wilson)
 	- **The Scavenger-Gaze**
 		- Scavenging: The practice of collecting materials from Waste/Objects
 		- something we can train
 		- Implies we often cannot see the material in the object
 		- Why **scavenging gaze in Education**?
+	-
 	- **The Makerspace**
-		- “[We] identified four key “studio structures” as central to the design of studio learning
-		  environments: (1) in demonstration-lectures, teachers pose open-ended challenges, show exemplars, and demonstrate processes to engage and inform students, (2) in students-at-work, students work on their art and teachers circle the room observing and giving “just-in-time” instruction, (3) in critiques, the working process is paused as the group collectively reflects on student work, and (4) in exhibitions, students’ work is shared with a community beyond the studio classroom.”
+		- “[We] identified four key “studio structures” as central to the design of studio learning environments: (1) in demonstration-lectures, teachers pose open-ended challenges, show exemplars, and demonstrate processes to engage and inform students, (2) in students-at-work, students work on their art and teachers circle the room observing and giving “just-in-time” instruction, (3) in critiques, the working process is paused as the group collectively reflects on student work, and (4) in exhibitions, students’ work is shared with a community beyond the studio classroom.”
 		  — Sheridan et al. (2014, p.
 508)
 			- 4 pillars of a studio learning infrastructure
 				- **demonstration-lectures**